sasagawa888/nprolog/document/ATFIRST.md

 ```

-When using gpio on Raspberry Pi: please install gpio and compile with the following options.
+When using gpio on Raspberry Pi: please compile with the following options.

 ```
-sudo apt update
-sudo apt install libgpiod-dev
-sudo apt install pigpio
 sudo make install USE_GPIO=1
 ```